Aman1798/Aman1798/README.md

 <h4> Hey there! <img src="gifs/wave.gif" width="30px"></h4>

 I'm [Amandeep Singh](https://aman1798.github.io/PortfolioWebsite/), a Data Science and Fintech enthusiast.
-I have done my Master's in Data Science from King's College London and Bachelor's in Economics from the University of Delhi.
+I am a Data Science graduate from King's College London and Bachelor's in Economics from the University of Delhi.
 I have expertise in Python, Machine Learning, R, SQL, Tableau and statistical analysis.
 I excel in predictive modeling and ESG analytics, showcased through projects like Golf Winnings, Covid data API, Iris Flower Classification etc.

  ---